vitor-luis3301/rpi-llm-proj/README.md

-# rpi-llm-proj
+# Project Raspberry PI LLM
-A little project that aims to bring lightweight LLMs to SBCs with ease (Currently not released)
+A little project that aims to bring lightweight LLMs to SBCs with ease

+(Currently in developement)